GCSS Communications Plan

 Enhance the image and public opinion of Glynn County Schools.

-- Provide cost-effective, professional, timely, and interesting publications to our school community and taxpayers (e.g. The GCS Experience podcast, Chalk Talk magazine).
+3. Provide cost-effective, professional, timely, and interesting publications to our school community and taxpayers (e.g. One Glynn Magazine).

-- Continue to produce newsletters and publications that address the needs, wants and questions of all audiences (e.g. COVID-19/Coronavirus Information page on district site).
+4. Continue to produce newsletters, publications and/or website landing pages that address the needs, wants and questions of all audiences (e.g. Back-to-School Information Center page on district and school sites).

-- Maintain a proactive media relations program to enhance the district’s image (e.g. newsworthy media pitches from District News Submission Form).
+7. Maintain a proactive media relations program to enhance the district’s image (e.g. newsworthy media pitches from District News Submission Form and/or submissions from Alumni News).

 COMMUNICATION GOAL #4